seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 He was expected then,
-But not approach’d.
+But not approach'd.

 **POSTHUMUS LEONATUS**
 All is well yet.
-Sparkles this stone as it was wont? or is’t not
+Sparkles this stone as it was wont? or is't not
 Too dull for your good wearing?

 **IACHIMO**
 If I had lost it,
 I should have lost the worth of it in gold.
-I’ll make a journey twice as far, to enjoy
+I'll make a journey twice as far, to enjoy
 A second night of such sweet shortness which
 Was mine in Britain, for the ring is won.

 **POSTHUMUS LEONATUS**
-The stone’s too hard to come by.
+The stone's too hard to come by.

 **IACHIMO**
 Not a whit,